CaptainQuasar/Graph_Loom/README.md

 ## Upgrade Path

 Graph Canvas is the portable, single-file entry point.
-For larger investigations requiring persistent storage, SQL queries across the graph, structured import pipelines, and folder-based case management, the full **Graph Canvas Workstation** provides all of that as a local-first desktop application — same data format, direct import from any Graph Canvas JSON export.
+For larger investigations requiring persistent storage, SQL queries across the graph, structured import pipelines, and folder-based case management, the full **Graph Canvas Workstation** (Under development) provides all of that as a local-first desktop application, same data format, direct import from any Graph Canvas JSON export.